JakobTischler/VSCode-FS-AI-Tools/README.md

 ### Create aifp.cfg
 Uses the flightplans.txt [Flightplan Header](#create-flightplan-header) data and creates an aifp.cfg file with that data.
 If the file already exists, all content will be overwritten.

+The header *has to be* in the format of the template defined in `fs-ai-tools.createFlightplanHeader.template`.
+See "Create Flightplan Header" for more information.
 <br>
 <br>